ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - `Precision Landing <https://ardupilot.org/copter/docs/precision-landing-with-irlock.html>`__ accuracy improvements using `JeVois camera <http://www.jevois.org/>`__ (or similar) for multicopters
 - Automatic docking for cars and boats using `JeVois camera <http://www.jevois.org/>`__ (or similar)
 - Lane following or visual follow-me for Copter, Rover or Boat
+- Rover Autotune
 - Walking robot support
 - 3D aerobatic support for fixed wing aircraft
 - Improve :ref:`Morse simulator <sitl-with-morse>` integration including setup to move camera with vehicles
 - Create new vehicle models for the Morse simulator, including boats, planes and copters
+- Improve :ref:`Gazebo simulator <using-gazebo-simulator-with-sitl>` integration including json protocol, Gazebo9, and new sensors set
 - `MathWorks SimuLink <https://www.mathworks.com/products/simulink.html>`__ interface to ArduPilot SITL
-- `AirSim drone simulator <https://github.com/Microsoft/AirSim/>`__ support for ArduPilot SITL
 - Build system improvements, specifically fixing dependency handling and speeding up the waf build
 - Improvements to the `MAVProxy GCS <https://github.com/ArduPilot/MAVProxy>`__.
-Adding a parameter editor module, improving waypoint editor.
+Better multivehicle support, performance improvement.
 Requires strong python skills.
 - Improve helicopter throttle handling for internal combustion engines for autonomous operations.
 - Swift Package for MAVLink communications.
+- Unified performance counter on ArduPilot

 See lower down on this page for more details for some of the projects listed above